GageSch/GageSch/README.md

 Hello,

 My name Gage, and I'm currently working on my bachelor's degree in Computer Science at Dakota State University.
-I've been coding since I fell in love after a class in 6th grade when I was 12.
+I fell in love with coding after a class in school when I was 12 years old.
 Most of my programs have to do with mathematics, one of my favorite uses for programming.

 ![Mandelbrot (1)](https://user-images.githubusercontent.com/61923833/144770341-0141b460-0937-4ffb-8928-98adf9869d43.png)